Stages of Labor — What Happens from First Contraction to Birth

 How long does labor usually last for first-time moms?

 For first-time mothers, labor typically lasts between 12 and 18 hours total, though it can be shorter or significantly longer.
 Early labor (Stage 1, latent phase) accounts for most of that time and can last 6 to 12 hours or more.
 Active labor usually lasts 4 to 8 hours.
 Pushing (Stage 2) averages 1 to 3 hours in a first birth.
-These are averages — every labor is different.
+These are averages.
+Every labor is different.

 What does transition feel like?

-When should I go to the hospital during labor?
+So when should I go to the hospital during labor?

 Most providers recommend the 5-1-1 rule.
 Go to the hospital when your contractions are 5 minutes apart, last 1 minute each, and have stayed that way for at least 1 hour.
 But go in right away if your water breaks.
 Go in right away if you have heavy bleeding.
 Go in right away if you notice reduced fetal movement.
 And go in right away if something feels wrong.
 If you’re unsure, call your provider.
-Learn more about when to go to the hospital.
+Learn when it’s time to go to the hospital.

-What actually happens during the pushing stage?
+What really happens during the pushing stage?

 What is the golden hour after birth?